 The office of Auditor-General is a ten year statutory appointment made by the Governor-General on the advice of the Prime Minister.
 In recognition of the Auditor-General’s status as an officer of the Parliament, the Australian Parliament’s Joint Committee of Public Accounts and Audit (JCPAA) must approve any proposed recommendation for appointment.

-Under Auditor-General Act 1997, the Auditor-General's functions include:
+Under the Auditor-General Act 1997, the Auditor-General’s functions include:

 - auditing the financial statements of Commonwealth entities, Commonwealth companies and their subsidiaries;

-- conducting performance audits, assurance reviews or audits of the performance measures, of Commonwealth entities and Commonwealth companies and their subsidiaries, other than government business enterprises;
+- conducting performance audits, assurance reviews, and audits of the performance measures, of Commonwealth entities and Commonwealth companies and their subsidiaries;

 - conducting a performance audit of a Commonwealth partner as described in section 18B of the Act;